 from bioinfokit.analys import norm, get_data # load sugarcane RNA-seq expression dataset (Published in Bedre et al., 2019) df = get_data('sc_exp').data df.head(2) gene ctr1 ctr2 ctr3 trt1 trt2 trt3 length 0 Sobic.001G000200 338 324 246 291 202 168 1982.0 1 Sobic.001G000400 49 21 53 16 16 11 4769.0 # as this data has gene length column, we will drop length column df = df.drop(['length'], axis=1) # make gene column as index column df = df.set_index('gene') df.head(2) ctr1 ctr2 ctr3 trt1 trt2 trt3 gene Sobic.001G000200 338 324 246 291 202 168 Sobic.001G000400 49 21 53 16 16 11 # now, normalize raw counts using CPM method nm = norm() nm.cpm(df=df) # get CPM normalized dataframe cpm_df = nm.cpm_norm cpm_df.head(2) ctr1 ctr2 ctr3 trt1 trt2 trt3 gene Sobic.001G000200 100.695004 101.731189 74.721094 92.633828 74.270713 95.314714 Sobic.001G000400 14.597796 6.593688 16.098447 5.093269 5.882829 6.240844

-RPKM (Reads per kilo base per million mapped reads)
+RPKM (Reads per kilo base of transcript per million mapped reads)

 RPKM (reads per kilobase of transcript per million reads mapped) is a gene expression unit that measures the expression levels (mRNA abundance) of genes or transcripts.
 RPKM is a gene length normalized expression unit that is used for identifying the differentially expressed genes by comparing the RPKM values between different experimental conditions.
 Generally, the higher the RPKM of a gene, the higher the expression of that gene.